nih-fmrif/NIMH_repro_2017_03/_episodes/11-tracking_changes_with_git.md

 After reviewing our change, it's time to commit it:

 ~~~
-$ git commit -m "Add concerns about effects of Mars' moons on Wolfman"
+!git commit -m "Add concerns about effects of Mars' moons on Wolfman"
-$ git status
+!git status
 ~~~
-{: .bash}
+{: .source}

 ~~~
 On branch master